Dixie National Forest Overview

 Birdseye + Golden Wall Loop*** – 6.1 mile loop

 This loop is a combination of several fantastic short trails all in the same area.
 Birdseye, Golden Wall, Red Canyon Bicycle, and Pink Ledges Trails are all worth exploring and are located next to each other.
 Birdseye takes you through the vivid orange and scarlet geologic formations known as hoodoos overlooking Highway 12, offering a birds eye view.
 This trail connects to both Photo Trail and Hoodoo Trail.
 While hiking the Golden Wall Trail, you can expect to see large ponderosa pines and golden rock walls amid beautiful red rock layers.
 Large areas of Red Canyon can be seen from special viewpoints along the trail.
-Castle Bridge Trail may also be included to this combination, which adds a scenic side trail with a little more difficulty without adding length.
+Castle Bridge Trail may also be included in this combination, which adds a scenic side trail with a little more difficulty without adding length.

 The Box Trail – 8 miles one-way